vwolanyk/closures-assignment/README.md

 >NOTE:
 Remember to always use `var` when declaring a new variable!
 Otherwise, the variable will become *global* (instead of *local*).
-We'll explore this later.
+We'll come back to this later.

 ## Scope is Functional

 Scope JavaScript is considered to be *functional*.
-That is, any variable you declare is available anywhere inside that function, and is NOT available outside of the function.
+That is, any variable you declare with the `var` keyword (ie. a *local* variable) is available anywhere inside that function, and is NOT available outside of the function.

 Look at the following function: